Vishak-Bhat30/ML4SCI_24/Common Task 2/VGG/Quark_Gluon_classification_VGG12.md

 The above image is the training curve

-The above is the ROC curve
+The below is the ROC curve

 ![ROC_VGG](https://github.com/Vishak-Bhat30/ML4SCI_24/assets/102585626/d5524ecf-eb6e-43c3-9d35-6ae28e82a5ee)